Basic Quick Start Guide¶

 [INFO] Model successfully deployed

-These lines confirm that the Java class is recognized as a service and that it is built and properly registered with Backendless
+These lines confirm that the Java class is recognized as a service and that it is built and properly registered with Backendless - Return to Backendless Console and click the Business Logic icon.
+The screen displays the service in the debug mode:

 Any time you launch the local copy of CodeRunner with your code, you will see your services showing up as "Services in Debug" in Backendless Console.
 This means the service is registered with Backendless, but it runs locally on your computer (with CodeRunner as the code container).
 You can generate client SDKs for the service, invoke the service methods from the console and inspect responses.
-Most importantly, for the invocations sent through Backendless, you can still debug the service code locally in your IDE.
+Most importantly, for the invocations sent through Backendless, you can still debug the service code locally in your IDE. - The first operation of the service

-4. Backendless also generates a cURL command for any invocation.
-To see the command for the invocation of the getGreeting method, click the CODE section:
+and click the INVOKE button to invoke the method.
+Backendless invokes the service and displays the result in the RESPONSE panel: - Backendless also generates a cURL command for any invocation.
+To see the command for the invocation of the

-5. Backendless also generates native SDKs with libraries to invoke your service.
+Copy the cURL command and paste it into a terminal window to invoke the method with the entered argument value. - Backendless also generates native SDKs with libraries to invoke your service.
 Click the download icon next to the service name to download an SDK:

 For additional information about using the SDKs and invoking services from your code, see the Client SDKs and the Service Invocation chapters of this guide.